 - From the server computer, copy or move the folders that you would like to sync to Dropbox into the new folders you created.

 Note: Make sure that you are continuously logged in to the server computer until the migration is complete.
 Don't log out, change settings, or power off the computer during the migration process.
 The desktop application only syncs when you're logged in.
 You can check the sync status at any time using the desktop application.

 - Invite users to the shared folders they need.
 Once your team installs the Dropbox application and signs in, a copy of all the folders you shared will sync to their Dropbox folder.
 They can open these files just like any other file on their computer.
 Any changes that a team member makes to files will sync to Dropbox and any other members of the shared folder.

 - Set shared folder permissions for your users.
 You can allow your team members to edit or view files in a shared folder.

 - Remotely sign out of Dropbox if you are done with the initial transfer and do not want to continue using Dropbox on this computer.

 Note: If you choose to continue running Dropbox on this computer, only share folders in this Dropbox folder through the Dropbox application.
 Using server functionality to share folders within the Dropbox folder through the local network can cause various syncing issues and is not supported.

-How can I sync my data to Dropbox as fast as possible?
+How can I migrate my data from a server to Dropbox as fast as possible?

 Migration speed depends on your internet connection and bandwidth.
 We recommend that you start the migration process in the evening, or before a weekend, so your team’s work isn’t interrupted.

-If you want to sync data more quickly, you can always increase your bandwidth settings, which allows Dropbox to take up more of your internet bandwidth.
+If you want to migrate as fast as possible, you can increase your bandwidth settings, which allows Dropbox to take up more of your internet bandwidth.

 Important: Migrations can take time.
 File syncing is a complex process that involves several steps behind the scenes: